hrmJ/nexthammer/README.md

 ---------------

-In addition to the steps in the previous section [gulp.js](https://gulpjs.com/) is needed to combining the js and converting sass files to css.
+In addition to the steps in the previous section [gulp.js](https://gulpjs.com/) is needed for combining the js and converting sass files to css.

 1. Install `node` and `npm`
 2. run `npm install` in the nexthammer folder